 One thing I’d like to try with this cutter is to use it on coping trim.
 I have tried it on a couple of pieces of crown molding and the results are promising.
 Normally I use a coping saw, a jigsaw, grinder, table saw and even a miter saw for coping colonial base and base shoe.
 This is essentially a mini grinder so why not.
 Check my first video here.

 A few things I’d like to change right off.
+This tool is underpowered.
+It needs a more powerful motor.
 I think it would benefit from a variable speed dial.
 Next it has no way to store the blade wrench or the extra arbor.
 I am afraid they will get lost, it’s just a matter of time.
-Third, I think there should be a few vacuum adapters so it can be used with more than one size hose.
+Finally, I think there should be a few vacuum adapters so it can be used with more than one size hose.

-Other than that it’s a super handy little cutter that can be used on a very wide range of materials.
-The addition of the removable base and dust collection make it very nice to live with.
+Other than that it’s a super handy little cutter that can be used lightly on a wide range of materials.
+The addition of the removable base and dust collection make it more versatile.
 Check it out in bare tool or Kit form at Home Depot.

-- POWERSTATE brushless motor delivers maximum power and motor life
+- POWERSTATE brushless motor delivers maximum power and motor life. (according to Milwaukee)

 - Compatible with common 3 in. cut off wheels with 3/8 in. arbor